tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ## JWT endpoint examples

-The following examples show a minimal JWT endpoint and how to configure {{site.productname}} to use them.
+The following examples show a minimal JWT endpoint and how to configure {{site.cloudfilemanager}} to use them.

 - [PHP token provider endpoint example](#phptokenproviderendpointexample)
 - [Node.js token provider endpoint example](#nodejstokenproviderendpointexample)